earthlab/abc-classroom/CODE_OF_CONDUCT.md

-# MatPlotCheck Code of Conduct
+# ABC-Classroom Code of Conduct

 ## Our Pledge